Housing

 No hay anuncios

-According to data presented by the Catalan executive, more than 80% of municipalities with fewer than 2,000 inhabitants have only had general housing plans approved for at least 15 years.
+According to data presented by the Catalan executive, more than 80% of municipalities with fewer than 2,000 inhabitants only have general housing plans approved at least 15 years ago.
 Similarly, only 45% of towns with fewer than 2,000 residents have a Municipal Urban Planning Plan (POUM).
-For the Government, "this situation hinders these town councils' ability to respond to the demographic, housing, and economic challenges currently facing the country".
+For the Government, "this situation hinders the capacity of these town councils to respond to the demographic, housing, and economic challenges currently facing the country".

 Cargando